Law Firm News & Recent Verdicts

-Dan Carobini and Ben Coats Co-Author Article for "Inside Medical Liability" Magazine
+Dan Carobini co-authors article for "Inside Medical Liability" Magazine

-The First Quarter 2015 issue of Inside Medical Liability, the flagship publication of the Physician Insurers Association of America and the leading resource for current MPL issues, includes an article authored by Dan Carobini and Ben Coats regarding the perils of "respondeat superior" in a medical employment relationship.
+Inside Medical Liability, the flagship publication of the Physician Insurers Association of America and the leading resource for current MPL issues, includes an article co-authored by Dan Carobini regarding the perils of "respondeat superior" in a medical employment relationship.
 The article contains valuable advice for physicians on how to guard against personal liability for negligent acts of physicians in their employ.

-Engle Carobini & Coats LLP Selected for Inclusion in Super Lawyers Business Edition
+Engle Carobini Selected for Inclusion in Super Lawyers Business Edition

 Local Physician Assistant Cleared of Negligence by a Ventura Jury